kiszkot/kiszkot.github.io/README.md

 # kiszkot.github.io
 This now acts as a waypoint for some of my other profiles on different pages.

+Now it works with React as I am trying to learn some Frontend Development.

-The card game JavaDoc still remains if you want to check it out.
+The card game JavaDoc does not work anymore.